Dannihu01/dannihu01.github.io/index.md

 published: true
 ---

 I am a first year PhD student in Computer Science at the University of Michigan, where I have the pleasure of working with [Dr. Elizabeth Bondi-Kelly](https://sites.google.com/view/elizabethbondi) in the [Realize Lab](https://sites.google.com/view/realize-lab).
-My research focuses on advancing artificial intelligence in healthcare through participatory AI frameworks, with an emphasis on applications in women’s health.
-I am passionate about developing ethical, trustworthy AI systems and exploring how inclusive, human-centered approaches can shape more adaptive and responsible AI.
+My current research focuses on advancing artificial intelligence in healthcare through participatory AI frameworks, multi-agent systems, and exploring how we can apply requirements engineering techniques to the development of AI systems.
+I am especially interested in applications in women’s health and am driven by a passion for developing AI systems that are ethical, trustworthy, and human-centered.

+In addition to my current work, I’ve explored research in software engineering and medical imaging, studying how programmer brains work at a foundational, cognitive level.

 Prior to my PhD, I worked as an R&D embedded software engineer at [Stryker](https://www.stryker.com/us/en/index.html).
 There, I gained hands-on experience by developing PCBs for hospital bed ecosystems and innovating in medical monitoring technologies while staying grounded to real-world needs through voice-of-customer visits.